ryderbelserion/ryderbelserion/README.md

 ## Sneaking around are you?
 You little bugger...

 Have you ever wanted to be a Seeker of many?
-To wait out the sands of time as everyone you love disappears....
-It is a price to pay but a price I am willing to pay seeking all the knowledge I can possibly obtain.
+Let every worthy sacrifice be carved in ice to endure for all time.
+The price to pay for eternal youth.

 Life is short and low resolution.